Fahrizal0112/Notetify-Backend/README.md

-# Notes and Reminders Application
+# Notetify - Notes and Reminders Application

 This project is a simple Notes and Reminders application built with Node.js, Express, and MySQL.
 It allows users to register, login, create notes, set reminders, and manage their data securely using JWT authentication.